Empowered Teams Applied

 • 7 powers + DHM: Delight customers in hard-to-copy, margin-enhancing ways

-• Team objectives -> backlog -> roadmap -> experiments
+• Problems to solve -> effect goals -> roadmap -> experiments -> backlog

 • Principles